Self-Directed Roth IRA

 Why is this tricky?
 Rolling over the funds means you’re moving from an account that used pre-tax funds into an account that will use post-tax funds.
 This creates a taxable event in all likelihood.
 So understand those consequences and prepare for them.
 Then, with all the forms necessary and the new Self-Directed Roth IRA, you can execute the rollover.

 There are other options for funding a Self-Directed Roth IRA.
 Transfers, for example, can be straightforward if you meet the requirements.
 But you’ll need specific help for your unique situation.
-That’s why we recommend you reach out to us here at American IRA by dialing 866-7500-IRA today.
-We’ll help you understand the rollover and what you can do with your new Self-Directed Roth IRA.
+Interested in learning more about Self-Directed IRAs?
+Contact American IRA, LLC at 866-7500-IRA (472) for a free consultation.
+Download our free guides or visit us online at www.AmericanIRA.com.